lollocava00/1-D-Supernova-shock-radius-evolution/README.md

  $$       \frac{D\epsilon}{Dt}=-p\nabla \cdot v -Q \nabla \cdot v$$

- where Q is an \textbf{artificial viscosity term} that will be discussed later;
+ where Q is an artificial viscosity term that will be discussed later;

   - Transport step, which accounts for the effects of fluid advection: